History of IPhone in Timeline

 Apple iPhone SE 2nd Generation, US Version, 64GB, Black - Unlocked (Renewed)

-As of July 2022, Pegasus was still being used by law enforcement and governments.
+As of July 2022, Pegasus is still being used by law enforcement and governments.

 September 7, 2022: iPhone 14 Series Announcement

-On September 7, 2022, Apple announced the iPhone 14, 14 Plus, 14 Pro, and 14 Pro Max.
+On September 7, 2022, the iPhone 14, 14 Plus, 14 Pro, and 14 Pro Max were announced.
 All models introduced satellite phone emergency calling.
-The iPhone 14 Pro and 14 Pro Max featured a 48-megapixel main camera, always-on display, and the "Dynamic Island".
+The iPhone 14 Pro and 14 Pro Max featured a 48-megapixel main camera, always-on display technology, and the "Dynamic Island".

 Apple iPhone 14, 128GB, Midnight - Unlocked (Renewed)